developer-zebra/developer-zebra-site/src/ekd/1-2/guide/usage/index.md

 -----

-**Perform keyEvent action -** Used to generate a particular KeyEvent or output a character.
-Specify the key and value in key-value format from among the standard [Android KeyEvent values](https://developer.android.com/reference/android/view/KeyEvent).
+**Perform keyEvent action -** Used to generate a particular keyEvent or output a character.
+Specify the key and value in key-value format from among the standard [Android keyEvent values](https://developer.android.com/reference/android/view/keyEvent).
 The keyEvent for a key can be captured inside JavaScript onKeyDown events and outputs the value, if associated.
 The drop-down action commands are selected using the steps below.

 #### To assign a keyEvent value: